 - 6.51 Proposal H.5 applies to all sites, including allocated sites and sites developable under the terms of Proposals H.2 and H.3.
 In assessing the proportion of new affordable homes to be sought, the Local Authority has considered the total amount of housing to be provided in the settlements during the Plan period in relation to the target for the provision of affordable housing.
 The District will need to accommodate an average of 310 dwellings in total annually in the settlements (excluding the Major Development Area), of which a minimum of 90 units should be affordable to meet the District target.
-Although this represents just under 30% of the overall housing provision a higher proportion is needed on sites above the thresholds in Proposal H.5, to compensate for the many smaller sites that are unlikely to provide any affordable housing. - 6.52 The Local Planning Authority estimates that, if the affordable housing target is to be met in full on the sites likely to come forward during the Plan period, a proportion of 55% would need to be sought on all sites above the thresholds.
-This excludes provision within the Major Development Area(s).
-The Authority recognises that this proportion of affordable housing is unlikely to be negotiated, but it will seek the maximum provision possible for each site. - 6.53 This proportion should usually be at least 35% of the capacity of sites within the larger settlements.
-This is a modest increase in the proportion currently sought and the additional requirement should provide some affordable housing for key workers on suitable sites.
-The Local Authority is currently examining ways of providing such housing, but it should not be provided at the expense of other households also in housing need.
-Generally, larger housing sites will be more suitable for mixed tenure affordable housing (for rent and shared equity) but the City Council's Housing Enabling Manager will advise on the types of property needed on each site.
-The greatest need in the District is for affordable rented housing.
+Although this represents just under 30% of the overall housing provision a higher proportion is needed on sites above the thresholds in Proposal H.5, to compensate for the many smaller sites that are unlikely to provide any affordable housing. - The Local Planning Authority estimates that, if the affordable housing target is to be met in full on the sites likely to come forward during the Plan period, a proportion of 55% would need to be sought on all sites above the thresholds.
+This excludes provision within Major Development Area(s).
+Authority recognises that this proportion of affordable housing is unlikely to be negotiated, but it will seek the maximum provision possible for each site.